remi-viau/syncManager/README.md

 ## Usage
 Run the script with `docker exec -it -u root` or any suitable Docker container execution method.
+Add it to a local cron via `docker exec -t -u root` to schedule your container backups

 ### Command Options
 | Flag             | Description                                                                 |